Ballista

 Bulk Apply Tools (LazyApply, Sonara, Simplify)

-These tools promise to blast your resume to hundreds of jobs.
-For senior roles, this scattershot approach screams desperation.
-Your application lands in the same automated filters as everyone else, with no personalization.
+These tools blast your resume to hundreds of jobs.
+For senior roles, this looks desperate.
+You land in the same filters as everyone else, with no custom touch.

 The "Apply to 100 Jobs a Day" Advice

-This outdated tip might work for junior roles with high volume openings.
-For senior positions, it's a waste of energy.
-These roles are fewer, more specific, and often filled through relationships.
+This old tip might work for entry-level jobs.
+For senior roles, it's a waste of time.
+These jobs are rare and most get filled through people, not portals.

 Job Boards (Indeed, ZipRecruiter)